alan-if/alan-docs/README.md

 Help and contributions are welcome (see [`CONTRIBUTING.md`][CONTRIBUTING]).

+For a quick overview of the status of the documents in this project, see the [`STATUS.md`][STATUS] document.

 > __SUBMODULES NOTE__ — This repository contains Git submodules; clone with:
 >
 >     $ git clone --recursive https://github.com/alan-if/alan-docs